Azure/iotedge/builds/e2e/proxy/proxy.md

 resource_group_name='<>'

 # Prefix used when creating Azure resources.
 If not given, defaults to 'e2e-<13 char hash>-'.
+# **NOTE** Windows VM names have a 15-character limit and this script creates the VM name by
+#   appending 'w<n>' to the resource_prefix, where <n> is a number between 1 and
+#   windows_runner_count (see below).
+If you're adding a Windows runner, you must define a
+#   resource_prefix that takes these constraints into account (e.g. no more than 13 characters
+#   for 1-9 Windows runners).
 resource_prefix='<>'

-# The number of runner VMs to create
+# The number of Linux and Windows runner VMs to create
-runner_count=2
+linux_runner_count=1
+windows_runner_count=1

 # AAD Object ID for a user or group who will be given access to the secrets in the key vault
 key_vault_access_objectid='<>'